ildefonsotico/LaneLineFinder/writeup_template.md

 Another shortcoming could be too much noises in different types of road, causing frequently the noise detection as being part of the lane lines detection.

 Other shortcoming could be the polygon made to find the region of the interest does not be enough for all cases in a real driving on the road.

+Perhaps the technique of use a threshold for the slopes could not be suitable with all cases.
+It could be good use other techniques like a middle point of the picture or something like that.